-This recipe is pretty close to the tuna salad my mom made when I was growing up.
-The mix of avocado and mayonnaise is different, but the avocado adds a great creaminess with a better quality fat than the mayonnaise used exclusively in the original.
-The flavor is close to the one that I grew up eating, with canned tuna, crunchy peppers, celery, and peas.
+This recipe is pretty close to the tuna noodle casserole your mom might have made when you were growing up.
+The avocado is a twist but it adds a great creaminess with a better quality fat than mayonnaise.
+The flavor is so close to a tuna noodle casserole with canned tuna, crunchy peppers and celery and peas.

-This recipe keeps well, refrigerated, for 2-3 days.
-Note that cooking time does not include chilling time.
+This recipe can be multiplied and keeps well, refrigerated, for 2-3 days.

 Place the water in a large pot over high heat.